poplars-dev/poplars-dev.github.io/_customizations/poplar_apoeselect.md

 ## How does it work?

-The Order Number Column for A/P Invoice Entry customization is an example of adding an editable column to a grid to display and manage an optional field.
+The {{ page.name }}customization is an example of adding an editable column to a grid to display and manage an optional field.

 When the screen starts up, the customization adds a new column to the grid and populates it with the value from the optional field.
 As the field is updated and changed, the optional field is kept in sync in the background.

-## Pricing

-The Order Number Column for A/P Invoice Entry customization is included with a Customization Manager Standard license.
-Customization Manager is offered either on a monthly subscription or with a perpetual license.

-### Monthly Subscription Costs

-| Customization Manager Standard: $50
-| Order Number Column for A/P Invoice Entry: $0

-Billed annually

-### Perpetual License Costs

-| Customization Manager Standard: $1287
-| Order Number Column for A/P Invoice Entry: $0

-Plus 21% Annual Software Assurance
+{% include pricing.html %}